sqlxpert/backup-events-aws/README.md

 14. Delete the EFS file system and all of its AWS Backup backups (or let the backups expire, at a small cost).

+    - You will not be able to fully delete a Backup Events CloudFormation stack if backups remain in the stack's sample vault.
+This prevents the proliferation of unmanaged vaults.

 ## Accounts and Regions